QingqiShi/react-lit-store/README.md

 export default App;
 ```

+> You can also use the `useStoreProvider` utility to make this even simpler, see below.

-You can then use the store in any of your components:
+⚡️ **Use state store!** You can then use the store in any of your components with the `useStore` hook.

 ```tsx
 /* CounterButton.tsx */